-Mini Quad frame is a structure that contains the components of a mini quad, or quadcopter.
-Many considerations go into choosing a good frame.
+The mini quad frame is the main structure that contains the components of a mini quad, or quadcopter.

-As an interesting fact, we call our quads by the name of the frame (like, oh yea, for example “let me show you the Blackout I just built”).
-Maybe not as deciding as other factors, but the name does matter too :D
+As an interesting fact, we usually call our quads by the name of the frame (like, “let me show you the Blackout I just built!”).
+Maybe not as deciding as other factors, but indeed the name matters too :D

-There are some other things to think about too, we will try to cover as much as we can in the rest of this article.
+There are a lot of factors to think about frames, we will try to cover as much as we can in this article.

-A mini quad frame can be made from any material you can possibly think of: Wood, 3D printed, injection molded plastic, fibre glass, aluminium, or even PVC pipes.
-However carbon fibre remains to be the most popular material for mini quad frames (i am guessing 99% of them are CF), thanks to its relatively low cost and excellent physical property for racing drones:
+A mini quad frame can be made from any material you can possibly think of: Wood, 3D printed plastic, injection molded plastic, fibre glass, aluminium, or even PVC pipes.
+However carbon fibre remains the most popular material for mini quad frames thanks to its relatively low cost and excellent physical properties:

-- Light weight – a lighter quadcopter means faster, better agility, more flight time, and smaller impact when you crash
+- Light weight – a lighter racing drone means faster speed, better agility, longer flight time, and less destructive inertia in a crash

 - Strength – carbon fiber is known to be relatively tough and durable

 - Rigidity – CF has high stiffness to weight ratio.
-Frame rigidity is a great thing to stability and flight performance
+Frame rigidity is important for stability and flight performance

 However there are some downsides to using carbon fiber for frames:

 - Carbon fiber is electrically conductive.
-If you have live wires touching the frame it could cause short circuit and burn out your components
+If you have live wires touching the frame it could cause a short circuit and burn out components

 - It also blocks radio frequency signals (such as 2.4Ghz and 5.8Ghz), so make sure your antennas are not hidden inside the frame